vedro-universe/vedro-docs/docs/features/anti-flaky/index.md

 ### ✅ Enforcing Best Practices

-[Flake8-Vedro](https://vedro.io/docs/integrations/flake8-linter) extends the capabilities of the popular [Flake8](https://flake8.pycqa.org) linting tool by introducing rules and checks specifically tailored for Vedro test scenarios.
+<Link to="/docs/integrations/flake8-linter" target="_blank">Flake8-Vedro</Link> extends the capabilities of the popular <Link to="https://flake8.pycqa.org/en/latest/">Flake8</Link> linting tool by introducing rules and checks specifically tailored for Vedro test scenarios.
 Although it might not cover every possible best practice, it focuses on enforcing a set of rules that significantly contribute to improving test quality.

 To install `flake8-vedro`, run the following command: